 During Lye's tenure as an assistant softball coach at Williams, the Ephs made two NESCAC Softball Championship appearances while winning 20 games and the Little 3 title in 2011.

-As the interim women's ice hockey, Lye led Williams to the quarterfinals of the 2011 NESCAC Women's Ice Hockey Championship, mentored 21 student-athletes, recruited the Class of 2015, hired an assistant coach and compiled the 2011-12 schedule.
+As the interim women's ice hockey coach, Lye led Williams to the quarterfinals of the 2011 NESCAC Women's Ice Hockey Championship, oversaw all facets of the program, and recruited an impactful 2015 class.
 She also served as tournament director for the 2011 NESCAC Men's Ice Hockey Championship.

-A 2009 graduate of Williams with a bachelor of science degree in psychology, Lye was a four-year letter winner in both softball and women's ice hockey where she was named to the NESCAC’s All-Sportsmanship Team in both sports.
+A 2009 graduate of Williams College, with a bachelor of science degree in psychology, Lye was a four-year letter winner in both softball and women's ice hockey where she was named to the NESCAC’s All-Sportsmanship Team in both sports and was recognized as the top female athlete in her graduating class.
 She was also a member of the Williams Student-Athlete Advisory Committee Leadership Board.

 In softball, Lye was a four-time All-NESCAC and NFCA New England Region First Team selection at shortstop.
-She set five all-time school records in batting average (.457), runs scored (150), hits (211), total bases (267) and stolen bases (62).
+She set nine all-time school records including career batting average (.457), runs scored (150), hits (211), total bases (267) and stolen bases (62).
 She also ranks third in games played with 148.

 As a senior, Lye led the nation with a .563 batting average, setting a new Williams single-season record.
 She also set a school record with 22 stolen bases and was named the 2009 NESCAC and ECAC Division III New England Player of the Year.
 She appeared in the May 25, 2009 issue of Sports Illustrated's "Faces in the Crowd" and was an NFCA New England Region First Team and New England Softball Coaches Association First Team selection as well.